hpc2n/sphinx-lesson-template/content/starpu1.rst

 The first argument is the second argument passed to the task implementation (`cl_arg`).
 After it, we must pass pointers to variables to which the `starpu_codelet_unpack_args` function is going to unpack the task arguments.
-The types of these variables must match the type of the task argument:
+The types of these variables must match the type of the task arguments:

 .. code-block:: c
     :linenos: